 Admired for her rich, powerful voice and exceptional dramatic abilities, soprano Amanda Echalaz has appeared at such leading opera houses as the Royal Opera House – Covent Garden, Metropolitan Opera, Semperoper Dresden, and Sydney Opera House.
-Hailed as the “leading Tosca of her generation,” Echalaz will open the 2016/17 season singing Puccini’s titular role at the Semperoper Dresden, in addition to performances as Cio-Cio-San in Madama Butterfly at the Théâtre Royal de la Monnaie in Brussels and Lucia in The Exterminating Angel at Covent Garden.
+Hailed as the “leading Tosca of her generation,” Echalaz recently reprised Puccini’s titular role at Covent Garden and the Semperoper Dresden.
+She also debuted in the title role of Ariadne auf Naxos at the Santa Fe Opera, sang Lucia in Thomas Ades’ The Exterminating Angel at Covent Garden and the Metropolitan Opera, and appeared as Cio-Cio-San in Madama Butterfly at the Théâtre Royal de la Monnaie in Brussels.

-Echalaz’s engagements from recent season have included Cio-Cio-San for her debuts at the Metropolitan Opera and Lyric Opera of Chicago, Lucia in the world premiere of Thomas Ades’ The Exterminating Angel at the Salzburg Festival, Tatyana in Eugene Onegin at the Teatro Comunale di Bologna and in a new production at the English National Opera, the title roles in Manon Lescaut and Salomé at La Monnaie, and the title role in Tosca at Covent Garden, Semperoper Dresden, Teatro La Fenice in Venice, Opera Australia, and Santa Fe Opera.
+Other engagements from recent season have included Cio-Cio-San for Echalaz’s debuts at the Metropolitan Opera and Lyric Opera of Chicago, Lucia in the world premiere of The Exterminating Angel at the Salzburg Festival, Tatyana in Eugene Onegin at the Teatro Comunale di Bologna and in a new production at the English National Opera, the title roles in Manon Lescaut and Salomé at La Monnaie, and the title role in Tosca at Covent Garden, Semperoper Dresden, Opera Australia, and the Santa Fe Opera.

 Highlights from previous seasons have also included Echalaz’s debut as Elisabetta in Don Carlos at the Berlin State Opera, her debut as Maddalena in Andrea Chénier at the Bregenz Festival in Austria, Liù in Turandot at the English National Opera, Cio-Cio-San with the Cape Town Opera, Amelia in Un ballo in maschera with Opera Holland Park, and Tosca at the English National Opera, Salzburg Landestheater, and for her debut at the Berlin State Opera.
 She triumphed sensationally at Covent Garden when she took over the same role for an indisposed Angela Gheorghiu on short notice.